stackcache/react-design-patterns/README.md

 Start the app
 `npm start`

-View the app in your local browser by navigating to [http://localhost:3000]
+View the app in your local browser by navigating to <a href="http://localhost:3000">localhost:3000</a>

 ## Structure